himoose/user-docs/docs/settings.md

 - **GPT-5, GPT-5 Mini, GPT-5 Nano**: Latest models (may return unexpected results for SEO tasks).
 - **GPT-4.1, GPT-4.1 Mini, GPT-4.1 Nano**: Recommended for SEO tasks (most consistent results).
 - **GPT-4o, GPT-4o Mini**: Optimized for speed and cost.
+- **GPT-5.2 coming soon**

 #### How to Select a Model

-1. In the **AI Model Settings** section, you'll see 8 model cards.
+1. In the **AI Model Settings** section, you'll see several model cards.
 2. Click the model you want to use.
 3. The selected model is highlighted with a blue border and radio button.
 4. Your preference is saved automatically.

 **Recommendation**: Use **GPT-4.1** or **GPT-4.1 Mini** for SEO tasks.
-GPT-5 models are powerful but may produce inconsistent results for content optimization.
+GPT-5 models are powerful but may produce inconsistent results for some tasks, e.g., FAQs GPT-5, at times, struggles with JSON-LD schema markup.

 **Personal preference**: Your model selection applies only to your account.
-Team members must set their own models individually.
+Team members can set their own models individually.

 ---

-### 6. Monitor AI Token Usage (Managed Plans Only)
+### 6. Monitor AI Token Usage (Non-BYOK Paid Users only)

-**Who sees this section**: Users on Free, Starter, Growth, or Enterprise plans.
-BYOK users don't have token limits (they pay per OpenAI usage).
+**Who sees this section**: Users on Standard, Professional, and Premium paid plans.
+BYOK users don't have token limits (they pay per OpenAI and optionally OpenRouter usage).

 #### What Are Tokens?